 Founder, Executive Director

 Mindy is passionate about increasing social and economic opportunities for people living in poverty.
 Mindy has particular expertise and interest in blending mobile technology and behavioral science to make development programs more effective.
-Mindy is the founder of the behavioral design consulting company, Design for Humans.
-In 2013, she was asked to be the the liaison to the White House’s Social and Behavioral Science Team for the US Agency for International Development, a role she still holds.
-Prior to launching Designs for Humans, Mindy was a Senior Researcher with ideas42, a behavioral design firm based at Harvard University.
-Mindy has lived in Mozambique and Uganda with her family since 2010.
+She is the founder of the behavioral design consulting company, Design for Humans.
+Mindy has advised governments, companies, donors, and NGOs around the world on applying cutting edge behavioral science to measurably improve programs and policies.
+In 2013, she was asked to be the the liaison to the White House’s Social and Behavioral Science Team for the US Agency for International Development.
+Prior to launching Designs for Humans, Mindy was a Senior Researcher with ideas42, a behavioral economics action tank at Harvard University.
+Mindy received her undergraduate degree from Cornell University and her MPA from Princeton University’s Woodrow Wilson School.
+Mindy and Design for Humans are based in Washington, DC.

 Founder, Board Member